Paul Johnson (Canadian politician): Politics

-He ran for the Ontario legislature in the 1987 provincial election, finishing third in Prince Edward—Lennox against Liberal Keith MacDonald.
+Johnson ran for the Ontario legislature in the 1987 provincial election, finishing third in Prince Edward—Lennox against Liberal Keith MacDonald.
 The following year, in the 1988 federal election, he served as campaign manager for local New Democratic Party candidate Don Wilson.
 He was also elected president of the federal NDP riding association in Prince Edward—Hastings, and was elected to the Athol Township municipal council in November 1988.

 The NDP won a majority government in the 1990 provincial election, and Johnson was elected over Progressive Conservative candidate Don Bonter by about 1,000 votes in the renamed riding of Prince Edward—Lennox—South Hastings (MacDonald finished third).
 Johnson served as parliamentary assistant to a variety of cabinet ministers in the parliament which followed.

 The NDP were defeated in the 1995 provincial election, and Johnson finished third against Progressive Conservative candidate Gary Fox in his bid for re-election.
 He was later elected as a councillor in Prince Edward County, and served until an unsuccessful bid for mayor of the county in 2003.

 Johnson remains active in the NDP, and helped with the party's Prince Edward—Hastings campaign in the 2004 federal election.